 - Facilitation of Catholic Mass and interdenominational Holy Communion monthly.

 - There is an on call Chaplain 24 hours a day for palliative and bereavement care.

 Resident attendance is optional for all Chaplaincy services and programs.

 The Recreation Department provides a wide variety of therapeutic recreation programs that meet the social, physical, spiritual, emotional and psychological needs of the residents.
-Programs are offered six days a week from 0930 to 1700 hours, as well as evening programs.
+Programs are offered seven days a week from 0900 to 1600 hours, as well as evening programs.
 Programs often include but are not limited to: Fitness and exercise, bus outings, baking, crafts, gardening, active games, bingo, trivia and other mentally stimulating programs.
 Special events include dinner parties, birthday teas, and ice cream socials, resident and family barbeques.
-We celebrate various holidays throughout the year, and we host our Fall Fair for the community every November.
+We celebrate various holidays throughout the year, and we host both a Spring Fair for the community every May and a Fall Fair every November.
 A facility-owned wheelchair bus is utilized for scenic drives, lunch, dinner outings, shopping trips, concerts and other events.
 The recreation team works collaboratively with the volunteers and other departments.

 On move-in day, we ask that you set up an account using our automatic withdrawal process for monthly maintenance fees and a comfort fund (for hairdressing services, tuck shop, medication, activities and outings).
 The comfort fund is required to have a minimum balance of $150.00.

 |Initial Hook-Up of Telephone(optional)||$35.00|